 Most people will use supporting documents when developing Web content.
 But depending on your Web site, much of the documentation may not be applicable.
 Taken as a whole, the documentation might seem somewhat overwhelming.
 However, to suggest that anyone has to read the whole set of documents to use it is a fallacy.
 One or two of the following documents will likely fit most needs.
 Included in the suite of documents are:

-In addition to the W3C documentation, WebAIM provides a WCAG 2.0 Checklist.
-It is simplified overview of the WCAG 2.0 guidelines, which can help make it easier to get started using WCAG 2.0.
+In addition to the W3C documentation, WebAIM provides a WCAG Checklist (updated for 2.1).
+It is simplified overview of the guidelines, which can help make it easier to get started using them.